 John Harvey Kellogg, took over daily operations.
 Kellogg, another Graham disciple, was highly regarded in Adventists circles for his hard-hitting medical journalism.
 Unlike Graham, he openly embraced medical science and was constantly experimenting with whole-grain foods.

 After two years on the job, he came up with the first Battle Creek health treat — a mixture of oatmeal and corn meal, baked into biscuits, then ground to bits.
 He called his discovery Granula, a peculiar decision considering the only other cereal then was called Granula.
 Once they finished suing, Kellogg re-named his product Granola.

 Granola was only one of several delicacies the doctor designed for patients at The San.
 Other house specialties included Caramel Cereal Coffee, Bulgarian yogurt (Kellogg was big on yogurt) and meat substitutes Protose (like beefsteak) and Nuttose (like veal).
-At one point, Kellogg concentrated solely on
+At one point, Kellogg concentrated solely on nuts.

 He wrote a paper, ”Nuts May Save the Race,” supposedly invented peanut butter, several other nut spreads and Malted Nuts.
 Though low on flavor, the ambitious menu helped turn the hospital around financially…